nt1m/website/posts/my-decade-retrospective-of-the-internet.md

 Google+ was a failed attempt to compete with Facebook: “communities“ were similar to Facebook “pages“, while “circles” were similar to “friends”.
 It wasn’t mainstream, but many digital artists would post art on there since Google had a better image than Facebook in the tech sphere.
 This is where I got to know [Carlos Jeurissen](https://carlos.jeurissen.co/), the developer of the award-winning browser extension [Black Menu For Google](https://apps.jeurissen.co/black-menu-for-google) and a great human I had the chance of meeting in real life last year.
 He is a very experienced developer, to a point that while trying to solve a problem for his extension, he found a security bug in the Google APIs and got invited to a security meetup.
 He currently passionately lives off from freelance and extension work.

 Over the last decade, with the rise of online platforms, creating content online like YouTube videos (e.g. [Ryan Higa](https://www.youtube.com/user/nigahiga) who I started watching in 2010) or code have become things you can independently live off from.
-For others, it has become a hobby, like for [Taskin Forkan](https://www.deviantart.com/dakoder), who is studying “Neuroscience & Psychology” at the Johns Hopkins University and aims to become a doctor:
+For others, it has become a hobby, like for [Taskin Forkan](https://www.deviantart.com/dakoder) (who I worked together on Altaica) who is studying “Neuroscience & Psychology” at the Johns Hopkins University and aims to become a doctor:

 > Nowadays the stuff I do in regards to coding is running websites for my university or stuff in my psychology lab where we use basic web design and java and matlab for various experiments. […] It’s so weird that for me all that stuff is still a hobby because that’s how I prefer it, yet somehow it still helps me out while working in unrelated fields.